Prospective Doctoral Students

 If you are proposing your own area of research, you will be responsible for securing funding to cover all your tuition fees, additional fees and living costs for the duration of your studies.
 This may be through your own personal funds, an external studentship or sponsorship by your employer / government.

-Resident in England?
 Loans up to £25,000 are available for doctoral study for prospective doctoral researchers normally resident in England (UK nationals and those with settled status).
 See Research Funding Information for more details.

 QMU Bursary Funding

-Step 4 - Making an application
+Step 4 - Making an Application

 Application guidance is available on the How to Apply webpage.